 3. The Charters are Sailing

 Many of the BVI’s most notable charter companies are sailing again.
-The Moorings, Horizon Yacht Charters, Sunsail, and BVI Yacht Charters are all in operation.
+Dream Yacht Charter, The Moorings, Horizon Yacht Charters, Sunsail, and BVI Yacht Charters are all in operation.
 Reviews from recent guests have been glowing and rave about how peaceful and quiet the islands currently are.
 If you’ve never operated your own boat, captained charters are also available — you can even hire a chef to prep your meals onboard.